 - Foam paint brush to apply white paint

-- Paper with wording to transfer wording onto sign (you can use my template that I used – it’s in my Resource Library)
+- Paper with wording to transfer wording onto sign (you can get the template I made for this sign here in my Resource Library)

 - Scotch tape to tape the papers together for the sign